 2. Access by the public

-Advance release calendars (ARC) highlight sound management and transparency of statistical compilation and provide data users with information needed to take a more active and organized approach to acquiring the inputs for their work.
+Advance release calendars (ARC) reflect sound management and transparency of statistical compilation and provide data users with information needed to take a more active and organized approach to acquiring the inputs for their work.
 The objective may be met, for example, by the dissemination of calendars showing release dates for the current month and for the following three months.
-Agencies are recommended to make widely known the name and address of an office or a person who could provide the latest information about the ARC, including release of data for which periodicity and timeliness are irregular, and newly disseminated data.
+Agencies are encouraged to make widely known the name and address of an office or a person who can provide the latest information about the ARC, including release of data for which periodicity and timeliness are irregular, and newly disseminated data.

-To recognize that data are valuable commodities and in the interest of equity, the GDDS recommends the release of data to all interested parties at the same time.
+In the interest of equity and recognizing data as a valuable commodity, the e-GDDS encourages the release of data to all interested parties at the same time.
 Release is not intended to refer to access by government agencies, including those other than the producing agency; pre-release access is governed by conditions set out in the description of integrity (see subsection 3.b below).
-The act of release may consist of providing summary data, to be accompanied perhaps later, by provision of detail.
+The act of release may consist of providing summary data to be accompanied, perhaps later, by provision of detail.
 The objective may be met by providing at least one publicly identified and accessible location where data are available to all on an equal basis once they are released.

-Therefore, given the ongoing global integration and increased reliance on the Internet and electronic data transmission, the GDDS recommends to release data simultaneously to the public through a National Summary Data Page (NSDP) that is published on the website of one of the statistics compiling agencies (see III.
+With the ongoing global integration and increased reliance on the Internet and electronic data transmission, the e-GDDS encourages the release of data simultaneously to the public through a National Summary Data Page published on the website of one of the statistics agencies (see III.
 2).

-To fulfill the purpose of providing the public with information, official statistics must have the confidence of their users.
-In turn, confidence in the statistics ultimately becomes a matter of confidence in objectivity and professionalism of the agency producing the statistics.
-Transparency of its practices and procedures is a key factor in creating this confidence.
-To assist users of the data disseminated under the GDDS in assessing their integrity, the GDDS recommends:
+To fulfill the purpose of providing the public with credible information, official statistics must have the confidence of users.
+In turn, confidence in statistics ultimately becomes a matter of confidence in the objectivity and professionalism of the agency producing the statistics.
+Transparency of practices and procedures is a key factor in creating this confidence.
+To assist users of the data disseminated under the e-GDDS in assessing the data’s integrity, the e-GDDS encourages:

 a.
 Dissemination of the terms and conditions under which official statistics are produced, including those relating to the confidentiality of individually identifiable information